-- 1. The student must submit an online request Grade Appeal, which is routed to the Office of Admission and Registration. - 2.
-The Office of Admission and Registration will screen the form to verify that the intended course does not have a prohibited status (has not reached 25% absenteeism from class attendance). - 3.
-Upon clearance and approval from Office of Admissions and Registration the request is routed to the Office of Finance for charges allocation. - 4.
-The application is then routed to the concerned college where deliberations are conducted and the decision is taken. - 5.
-In the event the appeal is rejected and included in the system, an automated email is sent to the student notifying him of the decision.
-The student can also access the online system to check online the Grade Appeal (complaint) status. - 6.
-In the event the appeal is approved by the college, the decision will be routed to the Office of Admissions and Registration to reflect the approved grade change on the student academic record. - 7.
-The student will receive an email notification on his university email that the request is completed and the changed has taken place.
-The student is able to verify the completed status of the request by accessing the online system.
+- 2. The Office of Registration will screen the request to ensure the validity of the request. - 3.
+Upon approval from the Office of Registration, the request is routed to the Office of Finance for charge allocation. - 4.
+The request is then routed to the concerned college where deliberations are conducted and the decision is taken.
+Upon receiving the request, the college forms a three-member committee that includes the instructor of the course.
+The committee will meet and review the grade calculation to determine computational, or clerical error or something contrary to the policies and procedures stated in the course syllabus.
+The deliberation and decision of the grade appeal should be completed by the college within two weeks from receiving the request. - 5.
+In the event the appeal is rejected by the college, an automated email is sent to the student notifying him/her of the decision.
+The student can also access the system to check online the Grade Appeal (complaint) status. - In the event the appeal is approved by the college, the decision will be routed to the Office of Registration to reflect the approved grade change on the student's academic record. - 7.
+The student will receive an email notification on his/her university email that the request is completed and the change of grade has taken place.
+The student is able to verify the completed status of the request by accessing the online system. - 8.
+The Office of Registration shall maintain electronic records of appeals and complaints whether approved or rejected.

-8.6.
+8.5.
 Academic Probation for Graduate Students

-A student seeking a graduate degree must maintain a CGPA of (3.0) throughout his studies as a requirement for good standing.
+At the end of any regular semester a student seeking a graduate degree must maintain a cGPA of 3.0 or above to be considered in good academic standing.